ewang2581/Thesis/README.md

 ## Procedure
 To replicate the results from this thesis, run the code in the following order:
-1. Pre-processing_FINAL
+1. Pre-processing_FINAL.ipynb
-2. Prediction ML Model_FINAL
+2. Prediction ML Model_FINAL.ipynb
-3. Appointment Simulation_Final.
+3. Appointment Simulation_FINAL.ipynb